Defi-Oracle-Tooling/Revamp-of-QDQ/docs/architecture/system-overview.md

 ## High-Level Architecture

-The Quorum Dev Quickstart follows a **modular, template-driven architecture** that generates complete blockchain networks with integrated tooling:
+Revamp of QDQ follows a **modular, template-driven architecture** that generates complete blockchain networks with integrated tooling:

 ```
 ┌─────────────────────────────────────────────────────────────┐